 Electron Microscopes

 Talos Arctica from Thermo Fisher Scientific, 200 kV accelerating voltage and field emission gun (X-FEG) source.
-It is equipped with an autoloader, Falcon 3EC direct detector and phase plate.
+It is equipped with an autoloader, Falcon IVi direct detector and phase plate.
 This microscope is used primarily for cryo-EM sample optimization and single particle analysis.
 Software options include FEI Software solutions, SerialEM and Velox.

 Sample Preparation and Auxillary Equipment